Grade 9 Course Offerings

 Other Grade 9 Options:

-Students will take all 4 option courses that will run 1 per term for the 2021 2022 school year.
-The courses are Media Studies, Advanced Art, Future Endeavours and Outdoor Education.
+Students will take all 4 option courses that will run 1 per term for the 2023 2024 school year.
+The courses are Advanced Art, Media Studies, Outdoor Education and Tech/STEM.
 The order in which the options courses are delivered will be organized by homeroom teachers.
-Students also have the option of enrolling in French 9 which will be a full semester class.
-French 9 will replace 2 of the 4 options courses.
+Students also have the option of enrolling in French 9 or Cree 9 which are full semester classes.
+French 9 and Cree 9 will replace 2 of the 4 options courses.

 Advanced Art 9